youyanggu/covid19_projections/infections-tracker.md

 permalink: /infections-tracker/
 ---

+## Note: This page is no longer being maintained.
+Please visit the [home page](/) for the latest infections updates for the US.

 Our model tries to do what no other model currently does (to the best of our knowledge): provide an estimate for the R values and the true number of infected individuals in every region.

 ## Testing Targets